 Step 3: Get to Know Alternative Data

 Not all traders use charts or fundamental numbers to make investing decisions.
 Hedge funds and other institutional investors increasingly rely on alternative data for their strategies.
-Alternative data sets won’t be found on your typical brokerage education section.
+Alternative data sets won't be found in your typical brokerage education section.
 Some examples of alternative data include:

 - Mobile sales

 - Foot traffic data

 These data sets are usually enormous.
 Advanced computer power is required to interpret data of this magnitude, which is why (until recently) alternative data was a playground only for the wealthy.
 But thanks to platforms like Yewno|Edge, alternative data won't be in the shadows for long.

 If your goal is quick wealth creation and you want to day trade, you'll need to choose which technical indicators to use as buying signals.

 The four strategies discussed above don't need to be separated.
 A day trader can execute momentum trades for stocks and also sell short companies with poor future prospects.